Aboriginal Gathering Place

 It will be a space designed to incorporate reconciliation, truth telling, community healing and educational services for the wider community.

-Where will Aboriginal Gathering Place be located?
+Where will the Aboriginal Gathering Place be located?

 The hills and ridges are rich in Aboriginal cultural heritage, with the parkland used as an east-west and north-south movement corridor.